-- SEC.
-15. Section 20636 of the Government Code is amended to read: - 20636. (a) "Compensation earnable" by a member means the payrate and special compensation of the member, as defined by subdivisions (b), (c), and (g), and as limited by Section 21752.5. - (b) (1) "Payrate" means the normal monthly rate of pay or monthly base pay of the member paid in cash to similarly situated members of the same group or class of employment for services rendered on a full-time basis during normal working hours, pursuant to publicly available pay schedules.
-"Payrate," for a member who is not in a group or class, means the monthly rate of pay or monthly base pay of the member, paid in cash and pursuant to publicly available pay schedules, for services rendered on a full-time basis during normal working hours, subject to the limitations of paragraph (2) of subdivision (e). - (2) "Payrate" shall include an amount deducted from a member's salary for any of the following: - (A) Participation in a deferred compensation plan. - (B) Payment for participation in a retirement plan that meets the requirements of Section 401(k) of Title 26 of the United States Code. - (C) Payment into a money purchase pension plan and trust that meets the requirements of Section 401(a) of Title 26 of the United States Code. - (D) Participation in a flexible benefits program. - 39 (3) The computation for a leave without pay of a member shall 40 be based on the compensation earnable by him or her at the beginning of the absence and shall report special compensationseparately from payrate.
+- (1) Knew or should have known that the compensation reported was not compensation earnable, as defined in Section 20636 or 20636.1. - (2) Failed to identify the pay period in which compensation earnable was earned as required. - (d) An employer shall not pass on to an employee any costs assessed pursuant to subdivision (c). - SEC.
+17. Section 20636 of the Government Code is amended to read: - 20636. (a) "Compensation earnable" by a member means the payrate and special compensation of the member, as defined by subdivisions (b), (c), and (g), and as limited by Section 21752.5. - (b) (1) "Payrate" means the normal monthly rate of pay or monthly base pay of the member paid in cash to similarly situated members of the same group or class of employment for services rendered on a full-time basis during normal working hours, pursuant to publicly available pay schedules.
+"Payrate," for a member who is not in a group or class, means the monthly rate of pay or monthly base pay of the member, paid in cash and pursuant to publicly available pay schedules, for services rendered on a full-time basis during normal working hours, subject to the limitations of paragraph (2) of subdivision (e). - (2) "Payrate" shall include an amount deducted from a member's salary for any of the following: - (A) Participation in a deferred compensation plan. - (B) Payment for participation in a retirement plan that meets the requirements of Section 401(k) of Title 26 of the United States Code. - (C) Payment into a money purchase pension plan and trust that meets the requirements of Section 401(a) of Title 26 of the United States Code. - (D) Participation in a flexible benefits program. - (3) The computation for a leave without pay of a member shall be based on the compensation earnable by him or her at the beginning of the absence and shall report special compensation separately from payrate.